 Black Sand Magic at Waiʻānapanapa State Park – Mile Marker 32

 As you continue, you’ll reach the famous Honokalani black sand beach at Waianapanapa State Park.
-This secluded gem is stunning and offers an excellent opportunity for swimming, walking trails, and exploring lava tubes.
+This secluded gem is stunning and offers excellent opportunities for swimming, walking, and exploring lava tubes.

 This is the must-book stop on the Road to Hāna.
 Reservations are required (https://www.gowaianapanapa.com/) and go quickly.
-I aim for a 10:00 a.m.–12:00 p.m. slot to allow plenty of time to get there from Paia.
+I aim for a 10:00 a.m.–12:00 p.m. slot to allow ample time to travel from Paia.

 🚫 Leave the sand where it is — it’s illegal (and bad luck) to take it home.